Expansion draft: NFL expansion drafts

-The first NFL expansion draft took place in 1960 to let the just-enfranchised Dallas Cowboys pick their initial players.
-Because the new franchise approval happened too late, this was the only time in NFL history that a new franchise could not participate in the normal league draft and thus missed on college players.
-Already in the next season, NFL added a 14th team to its roster, the Minnesota Vikings.
+The first NFL expansion draft took place in 1960 to let the Dallas Cowboys pick their initial players.
+Because the new franchise approval happened too late, this was the only time in NFL history that a new franchise could not participate in the annual amateur draft and thus missed the opportunity to select college football players during the 1960 NFL draft.
+The next season, the NFL added a 14th team to its roster, the Minnesota Vikings.
 In the ensuing expansion draft, the new team picked three players from each of the other franchises (except the still very new Cowboys).
-Together with the participation in the normal draft, this gave the Vikings enough strength to score three victories in their first season.
+Together with their participation in the 1961 NFL draft of college players, this gave the Vikings enough strength to record three victories in their first season.

-Later in 1960s, NFL added two more franchises.
-In 1966, an expansion draft was held for the new Atlanta Falcons, one year later another expansion draft happened for the 16th team of the league, New Orleans Saints.
-Like in previous drafts, new franchise could take three players from each of the existing teams (the still-new Falcons were exempt from giving up players to the Saints).
+Later in 1960s, the NFL added two more franchises.
+In 1966, an expansion draft was held for the Atlanta Falcons, one year later another expansion draft happened for the 16th team of the league, the New Orleans Saints.
+As in previous drafts, the new franchise could take three players from each of the existing teams (the still-new Falcons were exempt from giving up players to the Saints).
 However, existing teams were allowed to exclude large parts of their roster from the draft, to avoid losing their most valuable players.

-During its ten-year existence, the American Football League had two expansion drafts, one in 1966 for the Miami Dolphins and one in the 1986 season for the Cincinnati Bengals.

-As of AFL–NFL merger in 1970, the league consisted of 26 teams.
+As a result of the AFL–NFL merger in 1970, the NFL consisted of 26 teams organized into two 13-team conferences.
 The merger itself didn't require expansion drafts, as AFL teams were already well-established and of comparable strength.
-So, the next expansion draft happened in 1976, when two new teams joined the NFL: the Seattle Seahawks and the Tampa Bay Buccaneers.
+The next expansion draft happened in 1976, when the Seattle Seahawks and Tampa Bay Buccaneers joined the league.

-The last three expansion drafts took place between 1995 and 2002.
-In 1995, two new teams, the Carolina Panthers and the Jacksonville Jaguars were allowed to pick between 30 and 42 players each from existing teams' rosters.
-1999 NFL expansion draft was held for the Cleveland Browns, the 31st team in the league.
-This one in particular was regarded as giving the new team too little, while letting existing teams to protect basically all players they wanted.
-Finally, as the Houston Texans joined the league in 2002 as the 32nd and, currently, the last team, 2002 NFL expansion draft was held for them.
-The rules of the draft had been adjusted following the reception of the 1999 one.
+The most recent three expansion drafts took place between 1995 and 2002.
+In 1995, two new teams, the Carolina Panthers and Jacksonville Jaguars were allowed to pick between 30 and 42 players each from existing teams' rosters.
+In 1999, an expansion draft was held for the Cleveland Browns, reactivated as the 31st team in the league.
+This draft was regarded as giving the new team too little, while letting existing teams to protect basically all players they wanted.
+Finally, as the Houston Texans joined the league in 2002 as the 32nd NFL team, an expansion draft was held for them.
+The rules of this expansion draft were adjusted following the reception of the 1999 expansion draft.